 Don’t forget about yourselves!
 I’ve seen adults meeting via FaceTime for book club and cocktail hour.
 I have a group text with friends in which we provide community care for one another.
 That simply means we laugh, we vent, we panic and we keep each other accountable.
 We keep each other on track and in as positive a space as we can be.
 I’d be lost without them.

-It has been said over and over but bears repeating, these are unprecedented times, unchartered waters.
+It has been said over and over but bears repeating, these are unprecedented times, uncharted waters.
 We will get through this, we will support our families and students and communities through this.
 Find what works for you.
 Put mental wellness first, be kind, be grateful, and ask for help if it all becomes too much.
 I’m happy to meet needs where I can.
-Join my Facebook group that I created to support you!
 I know I need support and I’m honored to give it to others as well.
 Be well, my friends!